MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     dfdimCustomer_gold = dfdimCustomer_silver.join(dfdimCustomer_temp,(dfdimCustomer_silver.CustomerName == dfdimCustomer_temp.CustomerName) & (dfdimCustomer_silver.Email == dfdimCustomer_temp.Email), "left_anti")

     dfdimCustomer_gold = dfdimCustomer_gold.withColumn("CustomerID",monotonically_increasing_id() + MAXCustomerID + 1)

+    # Display the first 10 rows of the dataframe to preview your data

+    display(dfdimDate_gold.head(10))
     ```

     Here you're cleaning and transforming customer data (dfdimCustomer_silver) by performing a left anti join to exclude duplicates that already exist in the dimCustomer_gold table, and then generating unique CustomerID values using the monotonically_increasing_id() function.

-1. Now you'll ensure that your customer table remains up-to-date as new data comes in. **In a new code block**, paste the following:
+10. Now you'll ensure that your customer table remains up-to-date as new data comes in. **In a new code block**, paste and run the following:

     ```python
     from delta.tables import *